 If the kids are involved in an interesting creative project, don’t stop them.
 After all, you are not in a classroom, and your plans for the day don’t have to be rigid.
 Adapt and change.

 Space might be tight, but you can adapt various rooms and corners to become learning areas.
 Somewhere they can work undisturbed is best.
 Try not to set them up where they will be uncomfortable or easily get distracted.

 It’s not all about schoolwork

 Taking time away from school can be worrying for both kids and parents.
 Accept that the situation might not be perfect, and that’s ok.
 There will be time to catch up.
 Give your kids the chance to talk about their worries and fears with you.
+Educational toys are a great way to make learning fun.
 Encourage them to do research and be independent in their learning.
 Developing this skill will help them throughout their lives.